khun-elle/Lott_and_Mustard/LM.md

 </tr>
 </tbody>
 </table>

+### 2. Data

+The original data set from Lott and Mustard (1997) contains county-level data from 1982 to 1992.
+The variables include nine types of crime rates: violent crime rate, murder rate, rape rate, aggravated assault rate, robbery rate, property crime rate, auto theft rate, burglary rate, and larceny rate.
+The corresponding arrest rates for each type of crime are also provided to help with analyses.
+Other demographics, economics, and population characteristics are also supplied.

+We use a subset of data examining only those years between 1977 to 1992.
+While the authors used county-level data, we choose to work with state-level data since the laws are ultimately at the state level.
+As suggested by Ayres and Donohue III (2002), using county data is likely to “exaggerate the amount of independent data available to the researcher, thereby possibly creating the appearance of statistical significance when in fact none exists”
+<sup>4</sup>
+.
+In addition, Lott and Mustard used arrest rates which resulted in many counties with missing data being dropped which likely led to biases.
+Using state-level data can improve accuracy and precision of our regression analysis.

+Table 2 presents a summary of violent crimes and their corresponding arrest rates showing number of observations, mean, and standard deviation.
+The summary statistics are also reported for economics, and demographic variables.

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>
 Table 2: Summary Statistics for Various Crime Outcomes and Demographics